Puerto Rican Day Parade honours arts, culture trailblazers

-This year's grand marshal, singer Ricky Martin, is being celebrated alongside his foundation, which fights human trafficking.
+This year's grand marshal, "Livin' La Vida Loca" singer Ricky Martin, is being celebrated alongside his foundation, which fights human trafficking.

 As New York City marks Pride Month, the parade is paying posthumous tribute to Sylvia Rivera, an LGBTQ rights activist who took part in the Stonewall rebellion 50 years ago this month.

-Others being honoured in the parade themed "One People, Many Voices" include singers La India and José Feliciano, golfer Chi Chi Rodriguez and baseball player Edgar Martinez.
+Others being honoured in the parade themed "One People, Many Voices" include singers La India and José Feliciano, golfer Chi Chi Rodriguez and Hall of Fame-bound baseball slugger Edgar Martinez.

+Doris Martinez, 61, of Manhattan, said she's been going to the parade since she was 15.

+"My mommy made it a point to show me my heritage and culture at an early age, and for me, it's a pride and joy especially to show the world who we are," she said.

 The parade is also recognizing those who have been involved in rebuilding the island after Hurricane Maria.